KPN-CISO/eiqlib/README.md

 a python3 library for interacting with EclecticIQ

 ## eiqjson
-a simple python3 library for generating EIQ API json bodies
+a simple python3 library for generating EIQ API json bodies. only compatible with EclecticIQ 2.2

 ### dependencies
 - python3
 - standard python3 libraries (json, time, uuid, urllib.request)
+- EclecticIQ 2.2 (as server for the API to communicate with)

 ### example usage of eiqjson.EIQEntity